heathgilham/sort_files_using_gpt4/README.md

 ### Step 2: Install Required Libraries
 This project requires certain Python libraries to be installed.
 You can install them using the provided `install_dependencies.py` script.
-1. Open a command prompt or terminal.
+1. Open the Command Prompt.
+You can do this by searching for "cmd" in the Windows Start menu.
 2. Navigate to the root directory of this project.
+Use the `cd` command followed by the path to the directory.
+For example:

+cd path\to\your\project

+Replace `path\to\your\project` with the actual path where your project is located.
-3. Run the script by typing `python install_dependencies.py`.
+3. Run the script by typing:

+python install_dependencies.py

 ### Step 3: Set Up Environment Variables
 This project uses environment variables which are stored in a `.env` file.
-1. Locate the `.env.template` file in the project directory.
+1. Locate the `.env_template` file in the project directory.
-2. Create a copy of `.env.template` and rename it to `.env`.
+2. Create a copy of `.env_template` and rename it to `.env`.
 3. Open the `.env` file in a text editor and fill in the necessary information.

 ### Step 4: Configure `sort_files.py`